CaptCalli/Magic8Ball/README.md

 # Support

-For support, feel free to contact me on Twitter: @KittyKerns
+For support, feel free to contact me on Twitter: @_KittyKerns

 # License